GeorgeW-IT/GeorgeW-IT/README.md

 # Hi, I'm George!

 #### Passionate about IT and networking.
 I enjoy hands-on projects, building custom networks, and experimenting with new technologies.
-These projects help me deepen my skills and understand how real systems work.

 ## 👨‍💻Projects